fmiras/potterscript/README.md

 Powered by Rust and its incredible features like godlike error handling and orgasmic memory safety, PotterScript provides a solid toolkit for creating an enchanting programming experience.

+## 🚀 Get Started
+Ready to embark on this magical journey?
+There are a few options
+- [Web Playground](https://potterscript.fmiras.com) is an interactive playground where you can write, parse and run PotterScript code within the browser.
+This is possible because PotterScript parser and runtime were adapted and compiled to a [WebAssembly library](wasm).
+- [Ron](ron) is a REPL program, basically a terminal-based live console for running PotterScript code.
+- You can directly use the [parser](parser) and [runtime](runtime) on your Rust code and do stuff, you can check the [example project](example) that takes an `input.potter` file, parses and evals the code.

 ## 🧙‍♂️ Features
 ### Spell Functions
 Cast spells with your virtual wand and experience these magical functions: